Course Syllabus Information for Students

 As per Faculty Policy Series 12 (B): “No student shall be expelled or refused admission to Hofstra University because he or she is unable to participate in any examination, study or work requirement because of his or her religious obligations and practices.
 However, all students are expected to complete all assignments and examinations.
 It is understood that no adverse or prejudicial effects shall result to any student who avails him or herself of religious observances.
 The University, faculty, and student shall work together to achieve a reasonable accommodation concerning any conflicts between educational and religious obligations.”

-In accordance with New York State Law, each student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements that he or she may have missed because of that absence on any particular day or days.
+In accordance with New York state law, each student who is absent from school because of their religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements that the student may have missed because of that absence on any particular day or days.

 For important dates and University deadlines, see the Academic Calendar webpage.

 Discriminatory Harassment, Sexual Assault, Dating & Domestic Violence, and Stalking